bioimage-io/bioimageio-chatbot/README.md

-# 🦒 BioImage.IO ChatBot 🤖
+# 🦒 BioImage.IO Chatbot 🤖

 ## Your Personal Assistant in BioImage Analysis